shashankshampi/Portlfolio-website-udacity/README.md

 # Portlfolio-website-udacity
-udacity-build-a-portfolio-site  The third project of the Udacity Front-End Web Developer Nanodegree program called "Build a Portfolio Site".
+  The first project of the Udacity Front-End Web Developer Nanodegree program called "Build a Portfolio Site".
 Project Description  You will be provided with a design mockup as a PDF-file and must replicate that design in HTML and CSS.
 You will develop a responsive website that will display images, descriptions and links to each of the portfolio projects you will complete throughout the course of your Nanodegree program.